riffraph/cloud-resume/README.md

 # Cloud Resume Challenge

-Purpose to build a website to host my resume.
+Purpose is to build a website to host my resume.

 ## Architecture